Written by Team ParentCircle and published on 04 June 2021.

 You spent months choosing the perfect name for your child.
-Then, you realise your child doesn’t like it!
+Then, you realize your child doesn't like it!
 There may even be valid reasons for seeking a name change.
 Here's what you can do about it.

 "I don't like my name!" declares ten-year-old Annapoorni.